fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     artif.misschannel = input('write missed channels: ');

 to save disk space, it is advisable to save the minimal information and run again the pipeline to reconstruct the data.
-Here we only will save the artifacts we identified but not the cleaned eeg data
+Here we have already saved the artifacts we identified but not the cleaned eeg data.
+You can either load the preselected artifact file 'sub-22_run-03_eeg_artif' or with your own selection.

-    save([subj '_task' int2str(f) '_artif.mat'],'artif');
+    load('sub-22_run-03_eeg_artif')

 # Interpolating bad channels
-    load('sub-28_artif')
-    load neighbours
+We will now see two different ways of dealing with noisy channels.
+One is to interpolate entire channels.
+The other way is to interpolate only segments that contain artifacts.

+A definition of neighbouring channels is needed when repairing missing channels (they will be reconstructed by a weighted average of the neighbours).
+FieldTrip already comes with a variety of templates for defining neighbouring channels.
+Read here if you wnat to know more TODO LINK TO page.
+For this dataset we provide this information for you.

+    load('cfg_neighbours','neighbours');

 1.- interpolate channels with artifacts during the whole experiment